Sihle-Thwa/cryptotracker/README.md

 Implement comparison of two cryptocurrencies side-by-side Add a page to view graphs of selected cryptocurrencies using the Chart.js and ApexCharts libraries

-##Contributing
+## Contributing

 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ##Authors

-Siphesihle Mthethwa - Initial work - Your Name
+Siphesihle Mthethwa - Initial work - Siphesihle Mthethwa

 See also the list of contributors who participated in this project.